danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/8_-_Chapter_8__Your_Enhancement_Path (1).md

 ## The Merger Resolution

 As the whirlwind rumors of a merger between Razorbeam and DriftLoaf swept through the community, the atmosphere within both companies shifted into a state of animated anticipation.
 Employees exchanged bewildered glances over coffee, and whispers of "Did we miss the memo?" fluttered through the halls.
-Miranda, caught between disbelief and a flicker of concern, spent hours in her office, trying to recall every conversation she had had with Greg, the laid-back CEO of DriftLoaf.
+Eleanor, caught between disbelief and a flicker of concern, spent hours in her office, trying to recall every conversation she had had with Greg, the laid-back CEO of DriftLoaf.